Asalle/asalle.github.io/_posts/2020-06-21-org-habits.md

 Alright, now my agenda will bully me into following my habits every day!
 One pity is that in spacemacs+evil you cannot use K to toggle habits in agenda view,  I have to invoke the command by clicking `M-x org-habit-toggle-habits`.
 Also it is likely not supported by [Orgzly](https://github.com/orgzly/orgzly-android) - an outliner that is semi-equal to org-mode on my phone.

 What habits do you want to form?
 What do you want to get rid of?
 What are your ways to track habits?
-Letme on know via [@Jimbothejam1](https://twitter.com/Jimbothejam1).
+Letme on know via email.

 P.S.
 I hightly recommend James' newsletter - it really delivers what it promises.